nfreear/gaad-widget/README.md

 # nfreear/gaad-widget

 Display a banner-link to promote [Global Accessibility Awareness Day (GAAD)][gaad].
-The banner displays for a configurable period before and after the day.
+The banner displays for a configurable period before and after the day, and the emphasis is on easy site-integration, via a [CDN][unpkg].

 [![Global Accessibility Awareness Day][gaad-image]][gaad]